 - whether the Complainant’s report reveals a pattern of perpetration (e.g., via illicit use of drugs or alcohol) at a given location or by a particular group).

 The presence of one or more of these factors could lead the University to investigate and, if appropriate, pursue disciplinary action and/or involve the law enforcement agency with jurisdiction.
-If none of these factors is present, the University will likely respect the Complainant’s request for confidentiality.
+If none of these factors is present, the University will likely respect the Complainant’s request for no further action.

-If the University determines that it cannot maintain a Complainant’s confidentiality, the University will inform the Complainant prior to starting an investigation and will, to the extent possible, only share information with people responsible for handling the University’s response to the report of sexual assault, sexual harassment or other sexual misconduct.
+When the University determines that it cannot honor a Complainant’s request for no further action (i.e., no investigation), the University will inform the Complainant and will share the University’s reasoning for needing to take some action.
+In such cases, the University will only share information with those needing to know in order to conduct the needed investigation and University’s response to the report of sexual assault, sexual harassment or other sexual misconduct.

-Whether a report is confidential or not, when a Complainant reports an incident of sexual assault, sexual harassment or other sexual misconduct, the University will remain ever mindful of the well-being of the Complainant and protect the Complainant from retaliation.
-The University will also support the Complainant and take any needed action to protect and assist her or him consistent with the Complainant’s wishes.
-A variety of interim measures are available to the Complainant.
-The Sexual Assault Resource Coordinator is available to assist the Complainant in determining what measures are helpful or needed for the Complainant and will manage the implementation of such interim measures.
+Whether a report results in an investigation or not, the University will remain ever mindful of the well-being of those involved and take ongoing steps to prevent retaliation.
+The University will take action to assist those involved consistent with their wishes.
+A variety of interim measures are available to those involved (including emotional support, adjustment to housing or class schedule, etc.).
+The Sexual Assault Resource Coordinator and Respondent Resource Coordinator Teams are available to assist Complainants and Respondents, respectively, in determining what measures are helpful or needed and will assist in the implementation of such interim measures.

 Finally, the University is committed to a safe environment for all students and employees and to addressing issues of sexual assault, sexual harassment or other sexual misconduct.
-Reports of such misconduct, whether or not confidential, provide the University with the opportunity to consider broader remedial action including increased monitoring of campus locations, additional education and prevention efforts, and climate assessments.
+Reports of such misconduct, provide the University with the opportunity to consider broader remedial action including increased monitoring of campus locations, additional education and prevention efforts, and climate assessments.